 Underwater speakers are fitted into the pool so that swimmers can hear the music (music actually carries better under water than it does on land).

 Costumes and Make-up

 Competing swimmers have elaborate costumes to highlight or emphasise the theme of the music.
 Costumes are now expected to follow the theme of the music, nevertheless if a head-dress falls off an athlete in the British team they are fined because experienced athletes are expected to ensure that everything is securely fastened.

 Make-up is used to highlight the swimmer’s features so that it is easier for the judges to interpret their facial expressions.
 It is often quite bold, but should not be so theatrical that it is distracting.

-Competitive synchronised swimmers must be extremely fit.
-In fact, tests of Olympic athletes revealed that the synchronised swimmers were second only to the long distance runners in terms of aerobic capacity.
+Competitive artistic swimmers must be extremely fit.
+In fact, tests of Olympic athletes revealed that the artistic swimmers were second only to the long distance runners in terms of aerobic capacity.
 In addition to the hours spent working on routines in the pool, swimmers also undertake speed swimming to increase stamina, and land training in order to improve flexibility and strength and to ‘walk through’ practice their routines.